YAL-GameMaker/steamworks.gml/README.md

 3. Import the "Steamworks.gml" extension (from ./Steamworks.gmx/extensions) to your desired project.
 4. Have the game call steam_net_update once per step (required for steam events to dispatch).

+If all is well, upon running the game you'll see `Steamworks.gml initialized successfully.` in the CompileForm.

+`Steamworks.gml failed to link with Steam API.` means that either the Steam client is not running, or you have specified an incorrect App ID.

+`Steamworks.gml binary is not loaded.` means that the DLL/DyLib/SO could not be loaded, usually due to the native extension file missing or being otherwise inaccessible.

 ## Building

 Download or clone the repository.